Wondering how to start an eco-friendly or ethical blog? Let me talk you through everything you need to consider.

-With WordPress you can get a WordPress hosted wordpress.com account, or a self-hosted wordpress.org account.
-I appreciate this may sound like a foreign language to you, and you might be wondering if there is much difference between a .com and a .org WordPress acount – but trust me, there is a huge difference!
+With WordPress, you can get a WordPress hosted wordpress.com account or a self-hosted wordpress.org account.
+I appreciate this may sound like a foreign language to you, and you might be wondering if there is much difference between a .com and a .org WordPress account.
+Trust me, there is a huge difference!

-WordPress.com works a lot like Blogger and you can set up a blog in minutes free of charge.
-There are no running costs involved and quite a few free ‘themes’ to choose from allowing you to change the look of your blog without any knowledge of HTML!
-It’s also great for beginners looking at starting a blog for the first time.
+WordPress.com works a lot like Blogger, where you can set up an ethical blog in minutes free of charge.
+There are no running costs involved and quite a few free ‘themes’ to choose from.
+This allows you to change the look of your blog without any knowledge of HTML!
+It’s also great for beginners looking at starting an ethical blog for the first time.